Online Booking Software and Keyless Technology for Serviced Apartments

 A custom listing platform gives you the search experience, the listing format, and the lead capture logic your market actually needs.
 Buyers or tenants get a search experience built for the property types they're looking for.
 Agents and developers get a listing portal that matches how they create and manage listings.
 Leads land in your CRM with the right agent assigned rather than in a generic email inbox.

-The SEO opportunity is also real.
+The SEO opportunity is real too.
 A custom platform with properly structured listing pages, schema markup, and a crawlable sitemap performs better in organic search than a generic portal profile page.
 That traffic compounds over time and the lead cost is zero.

 Faceted search across all property attributes relevant to your market: location by area, postcode, or drawn polygon on a map; property type; price or rent range; number of bedrooms and bathrooms; tenure; and amenity filters specific to your listing types.
-MLS IDX data imported automatically via RETS protocol or RESO Web API so listing inventory stays current without manual upload.
-Listing syndication to Zillow, Trulia, and Realtor.com via their respective APIs so new listings appear on partner portals without a separate publishing step.
-Full-text and geospatial queries powered by Elasticsearch so location-based search returns results ranked by relevance and distance rather than simple database filtering.
-Map-based search rendered with Mapbox or Google Maps, including neighbourhood layer overlays for amenity data.
+MLS IDX data is imported automatically via RETS protocol or RESO Web API so listing inventory stays current without manual upload.
+Listing syndication to Zillow, Trulia, and Realtor.com via their respective APIs means new listings appear on partner portals without a separate publishing step.
+Full-text and geospatial queries are handled by Elasticsearch so location-based search returns results ranked by relevance and distance rather than simple database filtering.
+Map-based search renders with Mapbox or Google Maps, including neighbourhood layer overlays for amenity data.
 Sort by price, date listed, and relevance.
-Mobile-first search interface that performs on all screen sizes.
-Saved search with email alert when matching listings are added so buyers stay engaged without returning to the site to check manually.
+The mobile-first search interface performs on all screen sizes.
+Saved search with email alert when matching listings are added keeps buyers engaged without requiring them to return to the site manually.

 Agent and developer portal for creating and managing listings without needing access to the main platform codebase.
-Structured listing creation form covering all property attributes, with validation to ensure required fields are complete before publication.
-Photo upload with drag-and-drop ordering, automatic image optimisation, and alt text management.
-Floor plan and virtual tour embedding.
-Availability status management: available, under offer, sold, let agreed.
-Listing preview before publication.
-Draft and scheduled publication.
-Bulk listing actions for developers managing multiple units in a single development.
-Activity log showing listing views, enquiries received, and saves by prospective buyers.
+A structured listing creation form covers all property attributes, with validation to keep required fields complete before publication.
+Photo upload includes drag-and-drop ordering, automatic image optimisation, and alt text management.
+Floor plan and virtual tour embedding is included.
+Availability status management covers: available, under offer, sold, and let agreed.
+Listings can be previewed before publication, saved as drafts, and scheduled for future publication.
+Bulk listing actions help developers managing multiple units in a single development.
+An activity log shows listing views, enquiries received, and saves by prospective buyers.

 Enquiry forms on every listing page with configurable fields by property type.
-Saved search functionality allowing registered users to save their search criteria and receive email or push alerts when matching listings are added.
-Instant enquiry routing to the responsible agent via email and CRM webhook -- no manual inbox monitoring required.
-Lead data passed with full context: which listing was enquired on, the buyer's stated criteria, and their contact details.
-Viewing request forms with preferred date and time selection.
-Shortlist and comparison features for registered buyers keeping track of multiple properties.
-All lead activity logged and attributable to the source listing.
+Registered users can save their search criteria and receive email or push alerts when matching listings are added.
+Instant enquiry routing goes to the responsible agent via email and CRM webhook, no manual inbox monitoring required.
+Lead data is passed with full context: which listing was enquired on, the buyer's stated criteria, and their contact details.
+Viewing request forms include preferred date and time selection.
+Shortlist and comparison features let registered buyers track multiple properties.
+All lead activity is logged and attributable to the source listing.

-Agent profile pages with photo, bio, contact details, areas of specialism, and a live feed of their current listings.
-Developer profile pages with company overview, development portfolio, and active unit listings.
-Listing attribution showing which agent or developer is responsible for each property.
-Performance data visible to agents in their portal: listing views, enquiry volume, save rate, and time on market versus comparable listings.
-Verified badge system for agents who meet defined criteria.
-Multi-branch agency support with branch-level listing management and consolidated brand presence at the agency level.
+Agent profile pages include photo, bio, contact details, areas of specialism, and a live feed of their current listings.
+Developer profile pages show company overview, development portfolio, and active unit listings.
+Listing attribution shows which agent or developer is responsible for each property.
+Performance data is visible to agents in their portal: listing views, enquiry volume, save rate, and time on market versus comparable listings.
+A verified badge system covers agents who meet defined criteria.
+Multi-branch agency support includes branch-level listing management and consolidated brand presence at the agency level.

-Commute time overlay on map search -- buyers enter their workplace postcode and a maximum commute time, and the map highlights which properties fall within that radius by driving, transit, or cycling.
-School catchment layer showing primary and secondary catchment boundaries for listed properties.
-Planning application data overlay for buyers researching development risk near a property.
-Flood risk and environmental data integration.
-Nearby amenity scoring showing distance to transport, supermarkets, schools, and green space.
+Commute time overlay on map search: buyers enter their workplace postcode and a maximum commute time, and the map highlights which properties fall within that radius by driving, transit, or cycling.
+A school catchment layer shows primary and secondary catchment boundaries for listed properties.
+A planning application data overlay helps buyers research development risk near a property.
+Flood risk and environmental data integration is included.
+Nearby amenity scoring shows distance to transport, supermarkets, schools, and green space.
 These features differentiate the search experience from generic portals and address the actual questions buyers ask before they shortlist a property.

-Every listing page built with schema.org RealEstateListing structured data so search engines can parse price, location, bedroom count, and listing status and surface the property in rich results.
-Auto-generated XML sitemaps submitted to Google Search Console covering all listing and location pages.
-Canonical URL management preventing duplicate content issues when the same property appears in multiple search result pages.
-Open Graph and Twitter Card metadata on every listing so shares on social media display the correct property image, title, and description.
-Mortgage calculator embedded on listing detail pages using FNMA conforming loan limit data so buyers can estimate monthly payments without leaving the page.
-Location landing pages for key search areas with aggregated listing counts, price statistics, and neighbourhood content.
-Page speed optimised for Core Web Vitals -- critical for search ranking in competitive real estate markets.
+Every listing page is built with schema.org RealEstateListing structured data so search engines can parse price, location, bedroom count, and listing status and surface the property in rich results.
+Auto-generated XML sitemaps cover all listing and location pages and are submitted to Google Search Console.
+Canonical URL management prevents duplicate content issues when the same property appears in multiple search result pages.
+Open Graph and Twitter Card metadata on every listing controls how shares on social media display the property image, title, and description.
+A mortgage calculator on listing detail pages uses FNMA conforming loan limit data so buyers can estimate monthly payments without leaving the page.
+Location landing pages for key search areas include aggregated listing counts, price statistics, and neighbourhood content.
+Page speed is optimised for Core Web Vitals, critical for search ranking in competitive real estate markets.

 What clients say